waikikibros/waikikibros.github.io/aboutme.md

 ![IMG_0331_edited](https://user-images.githubusercontent.com/129482309/229956887-780a2f12-c06a-4572-a6e1-6c79d2a4e071.jpg)

 ## **Brenden**
 My name is Brenden and I was born in 2009.
 In 2011 I was diagnosed with a rare brain tumor.
 The following year the tumor was removed and I have been in remission for the last ten years.
 I am a cancer survior, who at times have difficulties learning things that may seem easy to the normal person.
-But I work hard and deep down I have a big heart and bigger smile.
+But I work hard and deep down I have a big heart and big smile.

 Hobbies
 1. Trains